GrepLab/viewWithTransition/README.md

 # view-with-transition

-This library allows you to implement transitions with Angular 1.x ngRoute/routerUi with display:block state containers (normally used like frameworks like Bootstrap 3).
+Allows you to implement Angular 1.x ngRoute/routerUi transitions with display:block state containers (normally used by frameworks like Bootstrap 3).

-Angular route transitions are awesome but you need the containers to have an absolute position to achieve content overlaping during the transition.
+Angular route transitions are awesome but they need the state containers to have an absolute position to achieve content overlaping during the transition.
+This is because the DOM doesn't allow elements with `position:static` to overlap other elements.
+The only way to do it is to remove the DOM element you want to overlap from the layout changing its `position` to `absolute`.
+But doing this you will loose the position and size of the element you extract from the layout so you have to make some fixes.

+This small library contain an unique directive to do this tasks programatically with no fuss for you.

 ## Installation